nrkno/sofie-quantel-gateway/README.md

 * This addon has been developed with Node.js v8.1.15 LTS and makes use of the N-API which is not available in earlier versions than 8.
 * Install the `node-gyp` build tool globally with `npm install -g node-gyp`.
 * Ensure the build system has the [node-gyp prerequisites](https://github.com/nodejs/node-gyp#installation).
 * Either install the Quantel ISA dummy server installation or ensure you have access to an installed ISA and sQ servers.
-(Not ones that are on-air ... yet!)
 * Install the [yarn package manager](https://yarnpkg.com/en/docs/install).

 On Linux systems, install the OmniORB development package.
 On Ubuntu, this can be achieved with: